 Now because of these effects, I’d typically recommend taking Phenibut regularly on a responsible schedule to help manage worry, stress, and mood balance.
 You could also take it at a great benefit for the following events:

 - Social events

 - Weekends (for enjoyment)

-So long as you stick to the responsible dosage guidelines and take Phenibut responsibly, there are no major negative side effects.
+To make sure we cover everything in this Phenibut review, we need to go over the side effects.
+Now, there are no side effects of Phenibut so long as you stick to the responsible dosage guidelines and take Phenibut responsibly.
 We’ll get into the exact guidelines of how to take it later in the article.

 However, you might notice the following minor effects: